 Federal regulations and policies pertain to those actions that involve federal funding, federal licensing, or federal permitting.
 Examples may include federal grants or licensing (FERC and ICC) and federal permits associated with vegetation and wetlands (U.S. Army Corps of Engineers [Corps] Section 404 permits).
 Section 106 of the National Historic Preservation Act and its amendments effective June 1999, requires that all federal agencies review and evaluate how their actions or undertakings may affect historic properties.
 Review under Section 106 is designed to ensure that historic properties are considered throughout the various stages of federal project planning and execution.
-Under Section 106, historic properties are those prehistoric and historic resources that are listed or have been determined eligible for listing on the National Register of Historic Places (NRHP).
-The review process is administered by the Advisory Council on Historic Preservation and the State Historic Preservation Officer (SHPO).
+Under Section 106, historic properties are those prehistoric and historic resources that are listed or have been determined eligible for listing on the National Register of Historic Preservation and the State Historic Preservation Officer (SHPO).
 Recent changes to the Section 106 process have somewhat increased the role and authority of the SHPO and reduced the role of the Advisory Council.